piScope/piScope/readme.md

  * export data from plot to python shell by one click
  * interactively annotate figure using text, arrow, lines,,,
  * draw 3D (OpenGL) in matplotlib canvas.

+&pi;Scope is also used for Petra-M finiete element analysis platform built on MFEM.

 Requirements
 *  Python2.7 or 3.6